omni-aa/omni-aa/README.md

 - 🌱 I’m currently learning **C++, and furthering my knowledge in Python, and Javascript**

-- 👨‍💻 All of my projects are available at [https://aidanaliportfolio.vercel.app/](https://aidanaliportfolio.vercel.app/)
+- 👨‍💻 All of my projects are available at [https://aidanportfolio.vercel.app/](https://aidanportfolio.vercel.app/)

 - 💬 **Seasoned developer specializing in React/Next.js for frontend, and FastAPI/Flask for backend services and APIs.
 Proficient in leveraging diverse libraries and frameworks to build robust web applications.
 Experienced with MySQL, SQLite, and MongoDB for efficient data management.**

 - 📫 How to reach me **iamomni_  Discord**

-- 📄 Know about my experiences [https://aidanportfolio.vercel.app/](https://aidanportfolio.vercel.app/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">